zopefoundation/zope.testbrowser/src/zope/testbrowser/README.txt

     True

-If we don't handle the errors, and allow internal ones to propagate, however, this flage doesn't affect things.
+If we don't handle the errors, and allow internal ones to propagate, however, this flag doesn't affect things.

     >>> browser.handleErrors = False
     >>> browser.open('http://localhost/invalid')